 What Happens When You Plug in Your RV

-There are things you need to consider when charging up your RV battery off your home or campground power grid, like proper wiring, correct converter, and installing the right type of battery.
+There are things you need to consider when charging up your RV battery off your home or campground power grid, like proper wiring, the correct converter, and installing the right type of battery.

 When the power flow is correct, and you’re getting the total amperage for your motorhome, travel trailer, or fifth wheel, you’ll have full use of all its appliances and lights, as well as having the power to charge your house battery or batteries.

 If you’re applying a lesser electrical load to your camper, for example, through a 30A plug adapter for a 50A RV, the battery should trickle charge.
-Still, you may not have full function of all your appliances, especially the air conditioner.
+Still, you may not have the full function of all your appliances, especially the air conditioner.